mnist91/origin/README.md

   - `origin.pkgs`: which packages to check for functions used in the code (see **Considered Packages**).
   - `origin.ask_before_applying_changes`: whether changes should be applied immediately or the user must approve them first.
+Note that this mutes all checks, i.e. large number of files, local functions mask exported functions, and the presence and order of function conflicts.
   - `origin.overwrite`: actually insert `pkg::` into the code.
 Otherwise, logging shows only what *would* happen.
 Note that `ask_before_applying_changes` still allows to keep control over your code before `origin` changes anything.